0install/docs/docs/details/windows.md

 FAT/FAT32-formatted drives cannot be used for Zero Install because they do not store file security settings (ACLs).
 They also only store time with an accuracy of two seconds while Zero Install checks the exact modification time of files.

 The portable creator creates a file in the destination directory called `_portable`, which instructs Zero Install to run in portable mode.
 When this file is detected Zero Install stores all its files in its installation directory instead of the [usual system directories](file-locations.md).

-# Maintenance

-Zero Install is designed to be largely maintenance-free, e.g., checking for updates automatically.
-However, if you want to manually ensure everything is running optimally you can use the following [commands](cli.md):

-Download and install updates for Zero Install itself
-: `0install self-update --batch`

-Download and install updates for [integrated applications](../basics/windows.md) and remove outdated files : `0install update-all --clean --batch`

-Find and merge any duplicate files in the [cache](cache.md) : `0install store optimise --batch`